apnadkarni/blt/man/paintbrush.rst

   **radial**

-    A radial gradient *background* object draws a linear radial gradient as a background.
-Radial gradients are defined by a ellipse.
+    A radial gradient *paintbrush* object draws a linear radial gradient as a paintbrush.
+Radial gradients are defined by a gradent ellipse.
 Each point is interpolated according to its distance from the center of the ellipse and the shape of the ellipse.
 The position, width, and height of the ellipse is relative to the window that it refers to (see the **-relativeto** option).

   **stripe**

-    A stripe *background* object draws a striped background.
+    A stripe *paintbrush* object draws a striped paintbrush.
 The stripes may run horizontally or vertically depending upon the **--orient** option.

   **tile**

-    A tile *background* object draws a tiled background.
-The tile is an image that it repeated to cover the entire background.
+    A tile *paintbrush* object draws a tiled paintbrush.
+The tile is an image that it repeated to cover the entire paintbrush.
 The starting position of tiles (i.e the origin) is the upper, left corner of the window that it refers to (see the **-relativeto** option).

 OPERATIONS
 ----------

-The following operations are available for the **blt::background** command:
+The following operations are available for the **blt::paintbrush** command:

-**blt::background cget** *bgName* *option*
+**blt::paintbrush cget** *brushName* *option*

-  Returns the current value of the *background* configuration option given by *option*. *BgName* is the name of *background* object returned by the **create** operation. *Option* and may have any of the values accepted by the **configure** operation.
-They are specific to the type of background for *bgName*.
+  Returns the current value of the *paintbrush* configuration option given by *option*. *BrushName* is the name of *paintbrush* object returned by the **create** operation. *Option* and may have any of the values accepted by the **configure** operation.
+They are specific to the type of paintbrush for *brushName*.
 They are described in the **create** operations below.

-**blt::background configure** *bgName* ?\ *option* *value* ...\ ?
+**blt::paintbrush configure** *brushName* ?\ *option* *value* ...\ ?

-  Queries or modifies the *background* configuration options for *bgName*. *BgName* is the name of *background* object returned by the **create** operation.  *Option* and *value* are specific to the type of *bgName*.
-If no options are specified, a list describing all of the available options for *bgName* (see **Tk_ConfigureInfo** for information on the format of this list) is returned.
+  Queries or modifies the *paintbrush* configuration options for *brushName*. *BrushName* is the name of *paintbrush* object returned by the **create** operation.  *Option* and *value* are specific to the type of *brushName*.
+If no options are specified, a list describing all of the available options for *brushName* (see **Tk_ConfigureInfo** for information on the format of this list) is returned.
 If *option* is specified with no *value*, then this command returns a list describing the one named option (this list will be identical to the corresponding sublist of the